2020-2021 Academic Year

 - Other educational terms and conditions such as meetings with health professionals, reflective essays, participation in a Community Impact Circle, readings, or other educational measures as appropriate.

-The Director of Student Conduct & Community Standards or designee will serve as the Appeal Officer for all appeals and provide a decision within 48 hours of receipt of the letter of appeal during normal business hours.
+The Director of Student Conduct & Community Standards or designee will serve as the Appeal Officer for all appeals.
 All appeal decisions are final.

-When there is a direct threat to the health or safety of the University community, it will be at the discretion of the Vice President for Campus Life or designee to implement an immediate interim removal from campus and/or an interim academic suspension from the University.
-Any removal or suspension will be implemented immediately.
-Upon notice of the status, students removed from campus or suspended will have 24 hours to submit a written response requesting reconsideration.
-For interim removals from campus or academic suspensions, OSCCS will proceed with an Administrative Hearing Process as delineated in the Student Conduct Procedures.
+When there is a direct threat to the health or safety of the University community, it will be at the discretion of the Vice President for Campus Life or designee to implement interim measures, which include but are not limited to immediate interim removal from campus and/or an interim academic suspension from the University.
+Any interim measures, including removal or suspension, will be implemented immediately.
+Upon notice of the interim measures, students will have 24 hours to submit a written response requesting reconsideration.
+For interim removals from campus or academic suspensions, OSCCS will proceed with an investigation before determining whether to proceed with a Dean’s Review Meeting or an Administrative Hearing Process as delineated in the Student Conduct Procedures.

 Student Organizations will go through the Student Conduct Procedures for Student Groups for all matters, including those related to the COVID-19 requirements.
 Organizations may be put on social probation or interim removal by the appropriate administrator while the conduct process is ongoing.